Anut-py/h-raylib/CONTRIBUTING.md

 The automatic memory management flow is as follows:

+1. A `WindowResources` value is retrieved by calling `initWindow`.
-1. A `load*` function is called (e.g. `loadModel`).
+2. A `load*` function is called (e.g. `loadModel`).
-2. The data is loaded.
+3. The data is loaded.
-3. Any data that requires extra functions be called to unload it is stored in `Raylib.Internal` (e.g. shaders need to be freed from the GPU).
+4. Any data that requires extra functions be called to unload it is stored in `Raylib.Internal` (e.g. shaders need to be freed from the GPU).
-4. The window is closed and `closeWindow` is called.
+5. The window is closed and `closeWindow` is called.
-5. All the data stored in `Raylib.Internal` is now unloaded (e.g. `rlUnloadShaderProgram` is called on all loaded shaders).
+6. All the data stored in `Raylib.Internal` is now unloaded (e.g. `rlUnloadShaderProgram` is called on all loaded shaders).

 Keep in mind that this is all automatic; no extra action in the code is necessary for this to happen.
 Take a look at `Raylib.Internal` to see the functions used for this.